 This is controversial during pregnancy because of the bacteria, so you must trust the source.
-The reason we like using whole raw milk (if you are not sensitive to dairy) is because it will give you the perfect blend of 50% carbs, 25% protein, and 25% fat.
+The reason I like using whole raw milk (if you are not sensitive to dairy) is because it will give you the perfect blend of 50% carbs, 25% protein, and 25% fat.
 This ratio is exactly what the thyroid needs to get fed and function well, especially if it is underactive.
 The thyroid plays a key role in ovulation.
 Plus, raw milk is full of good bacteria that can support your health and baby’s health in the womb.

 You can read our blogs about raw milk to get all the details:

 5 & 6) Water and Salt

 Salt water is the lifeblood of the amniotic fluid.
 When you are told to avoid salt during pregnancy, you are being told to avoid sodium chloride (iodized salt), or table salt.
 Himalayan Pink Salt or Celtic Sea Salt contains all 84 essential trace minerals needed for so many addition functions in the body.
 Staying hydrated (34 ounces per 50 lbs of body weight) during pregnancy is one of the healthiest things you can do.